wafemi999/wafemi999/README.md

 - 👋 Hi, I’m Oluwafemi'Manuel
-- 👀 I am intrigued by the intersection of software and data engineering.
+- 👀 I am intrigued by the intersection of Data and Products.
 - 📫 How to reach me ... via whatsapp +234-7038632830 or emmanoyelola@gmail.com

 <!---